 South Carolina Eviction Notice

 A South Carolina eviction notice is a formal document issued by landlords to tenants who are in violation of their lease agreements.
-This notice serves as a legal demand for tenants to either rectify the violation or vacate the premises within a specified timeframe.
-The grounds for eviction can include nonpayment of rent, lease violations, or illegal activities on the property.
+Furthermore, this notice serves as a legal demand for tenants to either rectify the violation or vacate the premises within a specified timeframe.
+Additionally, the grounds for eviction can include nonpayment of rent, lease violations, or illegal activities on the property.

 South Carolina Eviction Notice